-Services: the services to be provided by the Supplier under this Agreement, and any data migration referred to in the Business Requirements Specification.
+Services: the services to be provided by Avius under this Agreement.

 Service Level Agreement: part of a service contract where a Service is formally defined between a Supplier and Customer.

-Source Code: the source code of the software to which it relates, in the language in which the software was written, together with all related flow charts and technical documentation, all of a level sufficient to enable the Customer’s development personnel to understand, develop and maintain that software.
+Source Code: the source code of the software to which it relates, in the language in which the software was written or any intermediate language, together with all related flow charts and technical documentation, all of a level sufficient to enable the Customer’s development personnel to understand, develop and maintain integrations with that software.

-Supplier Hardware: all the computers and other equipment to be supplied by the Supplier as set out in the Sales Contract.
+Supplier Hardware: all the computers and other equipment to be supplied by Avius as set out in the Sales Contract.

 Supplier Software: the Software as set out in the Sales Contract.

-System: the system consisting of the Supplier Hardware, the Supplier Software and the Documentation.
+System: the system consisting of Avius Hardware and Avius Software.

-Tools: any tools and know-how developed and methods invented by the Supplier in the course of, or as a result of, carrying out the Work, whether or not developed or invented specifically or used exclusively to carry out the Work.
+Tools: any tools and know-how developed, and methods invented by Avius in the course of, or as a result of, carrying out the Work, whether or not developed or invented specifically or used exclusively to carry out the Work.

 VAT: value added tax chargeable under the Value Added Tax Act 1994 and any similar additional tax or any other similar turnover, sales or purchase tax or duty levied in any other jurisdiction.